-Introduction
+1 Introduction

 Meat alternatives from leguminous raw materials are expected to play an increasing role in human nutrition (Aiking et al., 2018; Röös et al., 2018; van der Weele et al., 2019).
+A main lever is the raising trend of consumers who eat meatless diets and the emerging need to develop the respective legal framework (Sochirca, 2018).
+A market for plant-based meat alternatives is emerging (Thakur, 2019).
+Seitan, tofu and tempeh are traditional plant-based meat alternatives which are complemented by textured vegetable protein in innovative plant-based meat alternatives (You et al., 2020).
 Increasing the availability of proteins from legumes is pursued through increased legume production at the primary production level and in food processing within the EU.
 Especially in organic agriculture legumes play a major role as a N-fixing crop (Schmidt et al., 2012).
-In order to diversify crop rotations legumes are recommended in conventional agriculture (Magrini et al. 2018).
+In order to diversify crop rotations legumes are recommended in conventional agriculture (Magrini et al., 2018).
 To this end EU and national policies have provided the framework for several programs and strategies offering incentives for the establishment of more legume cultivation (Kuhlmann et al., 2014).
 The aim of the present study is to estimate the prospective area of peas as a major European grain legume for pea meat in the EU within a simple model calculation.
+Thereby the study aims to answer the question if land availability could be an obstacle to the expansion of field pea cultivation.
+The results should give a first indication of field pea cultivation area if the consumption of pea-based meat alternatives were to increase.